Local asymptotic properties for Cox-Ingersoll-Ross process with discrete observations: Introduction

-Furthermore, some $L^p$-norm estimation for positive and negative polynomial moments and exponential moment estimates of the CIR process taken from \cite{BK13, BD07} are needed in order to show the convergence of the negligible terms (see Lemma \ref{moment}-\ref{estimates}).
-For this, condition {\bf(A)} above turns out to be crucial.
-Indeed, this allows us to obtain some useful moment estimates in Lemma \ref{estimate} which are needed for our study (see Remark \ref{conditionA}).
+Furthermore, some $L^p$-norm estimation for positive and negative polynomial moments and exponential moment estimates of the CIR process taken from \cite{BK13, BD07} are needed in order to show the convergence of the negligible terms (see Lemma \ref{moment2}-\ref{moment} and Lemma \ref{expmoment}-\ref{estimates}).
+For this, condition {\bf(A)} above turns out to be crucial (see Remark \ref{conditionA}).